Welcome to graduate employment at OSU

 There are two sides to the workplace: bosses and employees.
 We are employees united to make sure we have the best workplace around and to ensure OSU is a great place to be for us, our students, and our community.
 Unions bring democracy and dignity to our work.

 Not all unions are created equal.
-We are proud of CGE.
 Our union is democratic and all leadership is elected by you.
 Our union passionately advocates for equity, inclusion, and social justice.
 There are multiple elections every year, dozens of positions to get involved with, and priorities come from the bottom-up, not the top-down.

-High membership is how we ensure we are able to negotiate and organize each and every year moving forward.
 Unionized workers nationwide earn 26.2% more than non-unionized workers – and average wage gains through workplace union solidarity are even higher for women and people of color.
+By recruiting new members to join CGE and maintaining a high membership, we are able to negotiate and organize each and every year moving forward.

 Corporations or profit-minded administrations will blame employees who form unions together for their problems.
 These complaints are that our wages are too fair, our benefits are too comprehensive, and that we take too much power away from bosses.
-It is important to know that if they had their way we wouldn’t be organized together for strength.
-This misinformation is intended to make conditions better for employers to pay people less, withdraw job security, and slash healthcare benefits.
+It is important to know that if they had their way and got rid of our union, they would pay us less, remove our job security, and slash healthcare benefits.

 There are three unions of employees united on campus: